Duosion/starpoint/README.md

 3. Navigate to the directory where the repository was cloned/unzipped to.
 4. Place your copy of the game's CDN into the Starpoint install directory.
    - It should be named ``.cdn``.
-5. Install CoreDNS from their [GitHub releases page](https://github.com/coredns/coredns/releases/tag/v1.11.0) [[direct Windows download](https://github.com/coredns/coredns/releases/download/v1.11.0/coredns_1.11.0_windows_amd64.tgz)].
-   - Extract into the ``.coredns`` folder within the Starpoint install directory.
-6. Install mitmproxy from their [downloads page](https://mitmproxy.org/downloads/#10.4.0) [[direct Windows download](https://downloads.mitmproxy.org/10.4.0/mitmproxy-10.4.0-windows-x86_64.zip)].
+5. Install mitmproxy from their [downloads page](https://mitmproxy.org/downloads/#10.4.0) [[direct Windows download](https://downloads.mitmproxy.org/10.4.0/mitmproxy-10.4.0-windows-x86_64.zip)].
    - Extract into the ``.mitmproxy`` folder within the Starpoint install directory.
-7. Follow the guide for your phone or emulator:
+6. Follow the guide for your phone or emulator:
    - [Android (No Root)](/docs/connecting-android.md)
    - [Android (Root)](/docs/connecting-android-root.md)
    - [iOS](/docs/connecting-ios.md)